Generally, Peru is a safe place to visit—with a little guidance. But like most countries in the world, Peru has started seeing cases of coronavirus.

 We’d recommend those first two numbers in a serious emergency, but definitely call the embassy if you need help with your passport or have to get back home right away.

 Millions of travelers visit Peru every year.
-You can't beat Peru's incredible food, culture, and natural scenery—there’s a reason it’s the most popular travel destination in South America!
+The country is full of incredible food, culture, and natural scenery—there’s a reason it’s the most popular travel destination in South America!
 As long as you’re prepared for your trip and take precautions while you’re there, you’ll have a safe and amazing adventure in Peru.